 Second Place: Cameron Jackson, Jahel Guadardo, Sonia Okekenwa and Stacy De Florencio

 Third Place: Gabriel Rojas-Bowe, Tamia Carter and Tania Lugo

-The UCLA Brain Research Institute (BRI) sponsors a summer undergraduate research experience (BRI-SURE) pathway program for students currently participating in the Minority Access to Research Careers (MARC) and other honors research programs whose goal is to increase diversity.
+The UCLA Brain Research Institute (BRI) sponsors a summer undergraduate research experience (BRI-SURE) pathway program for students currently participating in the Maximizing Access to Research Careers (MARC) and other honors research programs whose goal is to increase diversity.
 This program solicits applications from students from universities and colleges across the nation.
 BRI-SURE Pathway is an 8-week, intensive summer research- training program for exceptional students interested in pursuing research careers in Neuroscience or Physiology.
 The program is designed to provide a rigorous, in-depth research experience to prepare participants for top-quality Ph.D. and M.D./Ph.D. graduate programs.
-The BRI-SURE residential program offers a summer stipend of at least $2,000.
+BRI-SURE participants will:

 - conduct independent research with outstanding training program faculty mentors work in a cutting edge science and technology environment

 - gain exposure to some of the nation's finest biomedical investigators and an extensive variety of research topics

 - receive individualized career counseling and develop career interests